ahmed-el-bakkali/EasyDocs/README.md

 - [ ] A profile card in the homepage
 - [ ] Ensure file type is pdf or ppt
 - [ ] Fixing a minor filter logic problem

+## Principles

+This project was built as a learning exercise with the goal of understanding how a full-stack application is designed and implemented from the ground up.I wrote the application's JavaScript logic, SQL queries, database schema, triggers, and most of the HTML myself.
+CSS was the area I found most challenging, so I relied more heavily on AI assistance for layout ideas, styling suggestions, and debugging.
+AI was used as a learning and productivity tool rather than as a replacement for understanding.
+I used it to:
+* Explain concepts I was unfamiliar with.
+* Point out design issues or missing considerations.
+* Suggest improvements and alternative approaches.
+* Help debug problems when I was stuck.
+I reviewed, tested, and adapted the generated suggestions before integrating them into the project.
+One of the main goals of EasyDocs was to strengthen my understanding of full-stack development, database design, and modern web application architecture, and AI served as a guide throughout that learning process.